windy-civi/windy-civi/scraper_next/readme.md

   Git is built on a distributed log. `git pull` works seamlessly in our app and AI workflows.

 - 🌐 **GitHub = Easy Browsing**
   Markdown rendering and file previews make GitHub a friendly UI for exploring without needing to clone.
+We can also expose RSS feeds via GHPages.

 - 🧩 **Submodules Keep Repos Lean**
   Git submodules let us split large datasets across repos, so no single repo gets bloated.

 ### Folder Structure + Filename Convention